What Is Ovarian Cancer?

 - Feeling full with small or minimal food quantities.

-- Changes in intestinal rhythm (diarrhea or constipation) or urinary symptoms (burning while peeing, increase in urinary frequency, and decrease in urine volume).
+- Changes in intestinal rhythm (diarrhea or constipation) or urinary symptoms (burning while peeing, increase in urinary frequency, and decrease in urine volume)

 Request a Second Medical Opinion

-- The stage of the tumor.
+- The size and stage of the tumor.

-- The extent of the disease.
+- The extent to which the disease has spread.

-- The desire for future fertility.
+- The patient’s desire for future fertility.

-- The global health of the patient.
+- The overall health of the patient.

 - The patient’s preferences.